apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 #### Executing the pipeline

 To launch the pipeline, provide two configurations: The orchestrator for the TFX pipeline and the pipeline options to run Apache Beam pipelines.
 To run the pipeline locally without extra setup dependencies, this example uses the `LocalDagRunner` for orchestration.
-The pipeline created can specify Apache Beam’s pipeline optionsthrough the `beam_pipeline_args` argument.
+The pipeline created can specify Apache Beam’s pipeline options through the `beam_pipeline_args` argument.

 {{< highlight file="sdks/python/apache_beam/examples/ml-orchestration/tfx/coco_captions_local.py" >}}
 {{< code_sample "sdks/python/apache_beam/examples/ml-orchestration/tfx/coco_captions_local.py" tfx_execute_pipeline >}}